tardate/LittleArduinoProjects/Electronics101/RingCounter/README.md

 LED brightness will be affected by the supply voltage, and below 9V it might be desirable to replace the 1kΩ current-limiting resistors with a lower value.
 When powered by 9V battery source, the maximum current drawn is around 11.2mA.

+Note that since only a single LED should be on at a given time, the 10 x 1kΩ current-limiting resistors could be replaced by a single resistor on a common cathode ground link for the LEDs.

 See [RingCounterController](../../playground/RingCounterController) for a variant of this project using an Arduino to control the 4017.

 ## Construction